A travel guide to the best attractions in Gibraltar, Southern Spain: the perfect Gibraltar Itinerary

 Guarding the entrance to the Mediterranean Sea, Gibraltar’s strategic location has been fought over by European powers for hundreds of years.

 Captured by an Anglo-Dutch fleet during the War of the Spanish Succession (1701-1714) Gibraltar was given to Britain by Spain under the terms of the Treaty of Utrecht in 1713.

 Now under British rule, the first thing the conquering power did was to reinforce its fortifications and absorb the local population into the British way of life.

 Today Gibraltar is unique in a way that you don’t expect.
 Firstly everyone speaks English and Spanish so you won’t have any problem communicating and they use the pound sterling just like back in the United Kingdom.

-Gibraltar does not charge V.A.T. so shopping on the Rock will allow you to pick up a few bargains to take back home.
+Gibraltar does not charge V.A.T. so shopping on the Rock of Gibraltar will allow you to pick up a few bargains to take back home.
 Getting to Gibraltar is easy too with regularly scheduled low-cost flights from the UK.

 Top Things To Do In Gibraltar, Andalucia – Our Gibraltar Itinerary For 3 days

 - Have your photo taken with a monkey

 Useful Travel Information About Gibraltar

 ✈ Book cheap flights to Gibraltar with Skyscanner